-Common stock is a class of stock typically held by the founders and employees of a company.
-It represents ownership in a company – in exchange for their investment, investors receive common stock.
+Common stock represents ownership in a company.
+In exchange for investment, investors receive common stock.
 Through the ownership of these stocks, they become “members” or owners of the company.
 The percentage of an investor’s ownership is proportional to the number of common shares they own.
-These are the most popular type of equity and a top pick among investors, probably because of their understanding and experience with the stock market where common stock reigns supreme.
-However, equity crowdfunding investors that receive common stock often don’t get voting rights (like they do when investing in a public company).
+Common stock is the most popular type of equity and a top pick among investors, probably because of understanding and experience with the stock market.
+However, equity crowdfunding investors that receive common stock often don’t get voting rights (like they might when investing in a public company).

 Preferred stocks are hybrid assets (something between stock and bonds), and the income they offer is more predictable than that of common stock.
 Angel investors and venture capitalists usually purchase preferred stock to ensure they get repaid before the common stockholders.
 Preferred stock offers increased profitability, potentially reduced risk, and incentive for a company to achieve the best possible exit.
-They offer limited or no voting rights for investors, but they do offer precedence over common stock with respect to liquidation and dividend payments.
-Preferred stock is convertible into common stock either into a percentage of common stock outstanding on a future date or into a fixed amount of common stock.
-Thanks to a set dividend payment, investors can get their return before exit.
+Preferred stock offers limited or no voting rights for investors, but does offer precedence over common stock with respect to liquidation and dividend payments.
+Preferred stock can also convert into common stock either as a percentage of common stock outstanding at a future date or into a fixed amount of common stock.
+Thanks to a set dividend payment, investors can get a return before an exit.

 SAFE (Simple Agreement for Future Equity)

-SAFE (a type of security developed by Y Combinator) grants investors the right to obtain equity at a predetermined future date in case the startup sells shares in future financing.
-It has been used by some of the best startups in Silicon Valley that raised money from accredited angel investments.
-Investors should invest in a SAFE only if they have done their due diligence and believe that the startup can raise funds in the future from professional investors.
+SAFEs (a type of security developed by Y Combinator) grant investors the right to obtain equity at a predetermined future date in case the startup sells shares in future financing.

-The reason why early-stage companies use SAFEs is that they delay the task of figuring out how much their company is worth.
-It’s a difficult task because startups don’t have the data required to calculate the company’s worth (many startups looking to get funded are nothing more than an idea).
-Also, it’s a much simpler and cheaper contract than priced equity rounds, which may cost tens of thousands of dollars (they require use of legalese and months of negotiation).
+Early-stage companies often use SAFEs to delay the task of figuring out how much a company is worth.
+Also, it’s a much simpler and cheaper contract than priced equity rounds, which may cost tens of thousands of dollars (often requiring months of negotiation).

-The most important aspect of the SAFE security is its valuation cap, which puts a maximum price on the stock – the lower the price of the stock, the more shares an investor gets.
-So, if you invest in an early-stage business with a valuation cap of $4 million and they later raise at a $10 million pre-money valuation, the amount of stock you will get will be priced off the $4 million number.
-However, if the next investors value the company at $2 million, that price will be your price instead (possibly discounted by the discount rate).
+The most important aspect of the SAFE security is the valuation cap, which puts a maximum price on the stock – the lower the price of the stock, the more shares an investor gets.
+So, if you invest in an early-stage business with a valuation cap of $4 million and they later raise at a $10 million pre-money valuation, the amount of stock you will get will be priced off the $4 million cap.

-A very important thing to know about a SAFE is that it’s not a loan, and it doesn’t have a legal obligation to be paid back, a maturity date, or accrue interest (unlike a convertible note).
-Also, SAFEs are not equity and are quite different from the common stock one can buy and sell when investing in a public enterprise.
-SAFEs promise a future stake (but only if it gets triggered), while common stocks give investors an immediate equity stake.
-Furthermore, the number of shares an investor receives is determined at the next priced financing when angel investors, venture capitalists, or other accredited investors set the price for preferred stock.
-After being calculated by using the discount rate and valuation cap, a SAFE typically converts into shares at a lower price than the venture capitalist paid (because you invested earlier).
+A very important thing to know about a SAFE is that it’s not a loan, and it doesn’t have a legal obligation to be paid back, a maturity date, or accrued interest (unlike a convertible note).
+Also, SAFEs are not equity and are quite different from common stock.
+SAFEs promise a future stake (but only in a triggering event), while common stocks give investors an immediate equity stake.
+Furthermore, the number of shares an investor receives is determined at the next priced financing when angel investors, venture capitalists, or other accredited investors set the price.

 A convertible note is a form of a short-term loan that converts into equity at a pre-determined company milestone or maturity date, which is often a specific financing event.
 Convertible notes are sometimes referred to simply as “notes.”
 When an investor loans a certain amount of money to a startup, instead of a return in the form of principal plus interest, they would get equity in the company.
-The greatest advantage of issuing convertible notes is that it doesn’t force the investors and the startup to determine the net worth of the enterprise prematurely based solely on the startup’s business plan template.
-The valuation of the company happens during Series A financing when more data for basing a valuation is available.
+The greatest advantage of issuing convertible notes is that it doesn’t force the investors and the startup to determine the net worth of the enterprise prematurely based solely on the startup’s business plan.
+The valuation of the company happens when more data is available.
 Convertible notes have a valuation cap, discount rate, interest rate, and maturity date.

 What companies must keep a close eye on is the maturity date, and they must be convinced that they can raise a round of financing before that date.
-Otherwise, they risk being in default.
-Convertible notes are a fast and cheap way to get financed, and one of the upsides is that there’s no need to negotiate many details with the investors.
+Otherwise, they risk defaulting.
+Convertible notes are a fast and cheap way to get financed, and one of the upsides is that there’s no need to immediately negotiate details with the investors.

 The Startup Raising Capital Dictates the Terms of Securities

 The process of investing through equity crowdfunding is pretty straightforward for potential investors.
-The startup raising capital has total control of their offering – what type of security to issue, what and how much to sell, and at what price.
+The startup raising capital has total control of the offering – what type of security to issue, what and how much to sell, and at what price.
 They set the terms, including how much capital they hope to raise, as well as their valuation.
 They can set both a minimum and desired maximum funding goal, and if they don’t reach the maximum, they can still successfully raise funds.
-Those who want to invest can do it despite the market interest not being enough to reach the funding maximum (the limit of Reg CF is $1.07 million).
-The more reasonable the terms, securities, and valuation, the more likely a startups equity crowdfunding offering is to succeed and raise funds without having venture capitalists that would demand certain terms.
+The more reasonable the terms, securities, and valuation, the more likely an offering is to succeed and raise funds without involving venture capitalists that might demand certain terms.